Documentation

 EnergyAttestationResolver

 The resolver is a stateless validation layer.
-It implements EAS's resolver interface and is called automatically by EAS on every attestation and revocation.
+It implements EAS's resolver interface and is called automatically by EAS on every attestation and revocation attempt.

 Responsibilities